jmtt89/AndroidAppDemo/README.md

 ### Messangi Account

-Go to https://messangi.com/messangi_mmc/public and click on **sign up** to create a new account, **check your email** for get your **Messangi Credentials**.
+Go to https://messangi.com/messangi_mmc/ and click on **Sign up** to create a new account, **check your email** to get your **Messangi Credentials**.

 ### Request a GCM - Messangi Linking
-//>> Nota, capaz existe una forma de automatizar esto o realizarlo sin necesidad de recurrir al personal de ogangi, actualmente yo lo que hago es solicitarle a Manu u Oscar

-Send a email to {Por definir preguntale a pancho} with **google-services.json** attached for request a linking the credentials and handler the push service.
+Send an email to *support@ogangi.com* with your Messangi credentials you've got and the **google-services.json** file attached to request the linking between your credentials and handler the push service.

-After you complete the registration, download the **google-services.json** file and add to your project.

 --------
 ## Configure Messangi SDK